decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 ## **<i class="fa fa-exchange"></i> Transactions**

 This section lists all the transactions that were mined into this block.
 Transactions are chosen from the network mempool in order of highest fee first.
-All transactions in the block overview follow this order: Standard transactions (peer-to-peer transfer), proof-of-stake votes, proof-of-stake ticket purchases.
+All transactions in the block overview follow this
+order: Standard transactions (peer-to-peer transfer), proof-of-stake votes, proof-of-stake ticket purchases.
 The following sections will review each type of transaction.

 ---

 ### Standard transactions

-Here is an unconfirmed standard transaction that went through the Decred network.
+Here is the information included in an unconfirmed standard transaction that went through the Decred network.
 Unconfirmed means it has not been included into a block yet, which implies it is a very recent transaction or it was sent with a very low fee.
-This transaction below depicts one user sending DCR to two separate addresses.
-The sending address is on the left, and the receiving address is on the right.

 Option              | Explanation
 ---                 | ---